artikozel/decred-articles/English/howilearnedtostopworryingandlovethecli/part1-settingupdcrd.md

 ![](../../img/setup23.PNG)

-`./` put before the name of the executable file or a script is a way to execute it without providing the absolute path to the file - it's enough that you're in the same directory.
+`./` placed before the name of the executable file or a script is a way to execute it without providing the absolute path to the file – it's enough that you're in the same directory.
 The same effect could have been achieved by providing the full, absolute path, i.e. `/home/pi/dcrinstall-linux-arm-v1.5.1.`

 After the whole litany of things being done by the installer, if this is your first time installing the Decred software on your machine, you will be asked to provide a private passphrase for your wallet, which **dcrinstall** will also create for you.
-Since we're just interested in **dcrd** for now we don't need to worry about this step and we can provide any passphrase we'd like.
-Likewise, we don't need to worry about saving the seed for the wallet, because we're not going to be using one at this point, and should we decide to do so, we can always generate another one, but that's beyond the scope of this particular tutorial.
+Since we're just interested in **dcrd**, for now we don't need to worry about this step and we can provide any passphrase we'd like.
+Likewise, we don't need to worry about saving the seed for the wallet, because we're not going to be using one at this point, and should we decide to do so, we can always generate another one – but that's beyond the scope of this particular tutorial.
 Therefore, let's just follow the on-screen instructions until this step has been completed.

 ![](../../img/setup24.PNG)